turquoiz17722/TerrariaTrainerMenu/README.md

 # Turquoiz Terraria Menu
 This trainer was made by Cheat Engine and recieves support and updates including new mods and stuff like that

-To use it, open when ur in the game (just run the .exe and alt+tab to it) and use the checkboxes and whatnot
+To use it, open when the game is ALREADY OPEN (just run the .exe and alt+tab to it) and use the checkboxes and whatnot

 ALSO RUN IT AS ADMINISTRATOR SO IT CAN MODIFY THE GAME'S MEMORY